Grab your green hat and count up your rupees as we check out the best 3DS Zelda games of all time!

 I know that the 3DS might have been discontinued now as I write this, but that doesn’t mean that some of the best Zelda games can’t be still enjoyed on this epic handheld at home or on the go.

 Relive old classics and step into new quests with your friends right beside you.
-Give your 3DS a reason to stay charged and free of dust and snag the best 3DS Zelda games today!
+Give your 3DS a reason to stay charged and free of dust and snag the best Zelda games on the console today!

-NB – The Nintendo eShop shuts its doors on March 27th 2023.
-Readers viewing this article after this date will no longer be able to purchase software from the Nintendo eShop. eBay links for the original games will still be valid.
+NB – The Nintendo eShop closed its doors on March 27th 2023.
+Readers viewing this article after this date will no longer be able to purchase software from the Nintendo eShop.

 Table of Contents